-ESC483 Senior Project
+ESC483 Senior Project credits: 2

 A culminating experience in which the student uses the skills and knowledge acquired in her or his previous preparation in the execution of an original (to the student) project dealing with an issue, question or problem of importance in the natural sciences or mathematics.
 Results of the project are communicated in an oral public presentation and a written paper.
-Senior standing is required.
+Prerequisites: Senior standing & instructor's permission & 24 credits completed in Natural Science major